 Statutory Notice Period

-Legal requirements vary from one country to another.
 The law covers a variety of situations where a member of staff might cease employment for a company.
-Also, the length of the notice period can increase over the minimum requirement with different terms of employment.
+Also, the length of the notice period increases the longer an employee has worked there.
+Statutory minimum for employee to employer notice is a week when an employee has worked for at least 1 month.

 If you are dealing with difficulties around any of these, call one of our experienced and friendly advisors today, on 01455 858 132.